Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 Today

-7. Term “Kaikavian” has been coined by Serbo-Croatian philologists end of 19th ct. and has been in use as such but is actually wrong since based on pronoun “kaj” it should encompass also today Slovenes, but it doesn’t.
+7. Term “Kajkavian” has been coined by Serbo-Croatian philologists end of 19th ct. and has been in use as such but is actually wrong since based on pronoun “kaj” it should encompass also today Slovenes, but it doesn’t.

 Gozpodska-vulica-Zagreb